Survey reveals best and worst universities for student experience

 - Student suing Anglia Ruskin over her 'Mickey Mouse' degree

-- Sign up to our WhatsApp group and never miss the best deals
+- Sign up to our Telegram group and never miss the best deals

 Harper Adams also won the top spot for student welfare.
 Loughborough, St Andrews, and Leeds were also high up on the list, and Chichester made yet another appearance in third place.